grokkingnix/bourne-to-blog/README.md

 This will build and publish a `feed.xml` file based on the contents of your blog index page:

     $ blog -r

+## Build and publish a sitemap

+You can use the `-S` option in order to publish an updated sitemap from post entries.
+This feature is meant to be used along with the `-m` option when publishing a new post/s to your blog.
+The sitemap.xml `<url>` tags get created based on the format that the `-m` options generates.

+Examples:

+This will build and publish a `sitemap.xml` file based on the contents of your blog index page:

+    $ blog -S

 ## Create a Wiki